google/xls/docs_src/optimizations.md

 As a special case, adds can be narrowed if the least-significant bits of an is all zeros.
 The add operation is narrowed to exclude this range of least-significant bits.
-The least-signifant bits of the result are simply the least-significant bits of the non-zero operand:
+The least-significant bits of the result are simply the least-significant bits of the non-zero operand:

 ![drawing](./narrowed_add.png)